KaleungL/homepage/index.md

   <li>
     <b>The Financial Transmission of Trade Shocks: Household Credit Channel</b>
     <br>
-    <button class="collapsible"><font size="-1">Abstract.</font></button>
+    <button class="collapsible">Abstract.</button>
-    <a href="" target="_blank" class="paper-btn"><font size="-1"></font></a>
+    <a href="" target="_blank" class="paper-btn"></a>
     <div class="abstract">
-    <p><font size="-1">Banks can transmit trade shocks across regions and from tradable to non-tradable sectors.
+    <p>Banks can transmit trade shocks across regions and from tradable to non-tradable sectors.
 This paper studies the response of US banks to the increase in import competition in the local economy due to China's accession to WTO.
 I find that exposed banks experience slower growth in deposits and contract their household lendings.
-Regions with greater reliance on lending from exposed banks have slower employment growth in the non-tradable sectors.</font></p>
+Regions with greater reliance on lending from exposed banks have slower employment growth in the non-tradable sectors.</p>
     </div>
   </li>